 ii.
 If Ahaz understood and believed what the LORD said, it would have terrified him.
 The Assyrians were well known for their sheer cruelty, especially over the nations they conquered.
 They delighted in torture and humiliation (shave with a hired razor…the head and the hair of the legs).

 iii.
 “To shave off the beard of an Oriental was an unbearable shame to him and was a sign of great sadness and mourning as well as despicable slavery.”
 (Bultema) We see this principle illustrated by the actions of David in 2 Samuel 10:4-5.

 b.
-The LORD will whistle for the fly that is the farthest part of the rivers of Egypt, and for the bee that in the land of Assyria.
-They will come: Judah will not only be attacked by the Assyrians, they would also be invaded by the Egyptians.
+The LORD will whistle for the fly that is the farthest part of the rivers of Egypt, and for the bee that is in the land of Assyria.
+They will come: Judah would not only be attacked by the Assyrians, they would also be invaded by the Egyptians.
 God would pinch Judah between these mighty nations to the north and south.

 i.
 These invasions would bring Judah low, so that they could not farm as normally, and thus curds and honey everyone will eat who is left in the land.
 Normal agriculture would be devastated (wherever there could be a thousand vines…it will be for briars and thorns).
 Former farms will be suitable only for grazing (it will become a range for oxen and a place for sheep to roam).